Welcome back to the Snowberry renovation. Today we’re talking about Snowberry’s interior paint colors.

 Back to the beverage bar cabinet color.
 I considered using the kitchen cabinet color, Vert de Terre.
 But felt that the bar should differentiate itself from the kitchen and deserved its own color.
 Jet suggested Green Smoke … a hunter greenish color … which pairs beautifully with the walnut.

-A few days later I received an email from Jet with the paint schedule attached.
+A few days later I received an email from Jet with our paint schedule attached.
 A few days after that a fancy envelope arrived via snail mail containing the paint schedule in hard copy, large paint swatches, a gift card.
 Let me tell you, it was beautifully packaged and presented … the paint schedule printed on super high-end paper stock, the paint swatches tied with a pretty bow … I mean, ooh la la … nicely done.

 Important Mentions